kunaldudhavat/kunaldudhavat.github.io/_pages/about.md

   - /about.html
 ---

- I am a software developer at Societe Generale Global Solution Center, Bangalore.
-I completed my majors in Electronics and Instrumentation Engineering from BITS Pilani.
-I have 2 years full-time work-experience in full-stack development, data engineering and internship experience in NLP.
-My research interests are broadly defined at the intersection of Machine Learning, Artificial Intelligence, and Data Science.
+ I am currently pursuing an MS in Computer Science (ML Concentration) at Rutgers University-New Brunswick.

+I majored in Electronics and Instrumentation from BITS Pilani, where I pursued various projects and internships in the domains of Deep Learning and NLP, extracting valuable insights from unstructured data sources.

+I have about 2.5 years of experience as an SDE at Société Générale in the Investment Banking Division, where I contributed to the development and optimization of tech solutions in a dynamic environment.
+I am experienced in building responsive web interfaces, robust APIs, and employing Agile methodologies.

+My passion lies in exploring the potential of AI, particularly in the realms of NLP and Reinforcement Learning.
+I am looking forward to connecting with professionals and engaging in opportunities in AI and software development, aiming to drive technological advancement.

 ## Education

+- **MS in Computer Science**
+  Rutgers University, New Brunswick, Jan 2024 - Dec 2025
+  New Brunswick, New Jersey, United States

 - **B.E. in Electronics and Instrumentation**
-  BITS Pilani, 2017 – 2021
+  BITS Pilani, Aug 2017 – Jun 2021
   Pilani, Rajasthan, India